SigmaTel

-SigmaTel was an American system-on-a-chip (SoC), electronics and software company headquartered in Austin, Texas, that designed AV media player/recorder SoCs, reference circuit boards, SoC software development kits built around a custom cooperative kernel and all SoC device drivers including USB mass storage and AV decoder DSP, media player/recorder apps, and controller chips for multifunction peripherals.
+SigmaTel, Inc., was an American system-on-a-chip (SoC), electronics and software company headquartered in Austin, Texas, that designed AV media player/recorder SoCs, reference circuit boards, SoC software development kit reference designs used to make media players for Apple iPod Shuffle, Samsung, Sony Walkman and 150 others built around a custom cooperative kernel and all SoC device drivers including USB mass storage and AV decoder DSP, media player/recorder apps, and controller chips for multifunction peripherals.
 SigmaTel became Austin's largest IPO as of 2003 when it became publicly traded on NASDAQ.
 The company was driven by a talented mix of electrical and computer engineers plus other professionals with semiconductor industry experience in Silicon Hills, the number two IC design region in the United States, after Silicon Valley.

 SigmaTel (trading symbol SGTL) was acquired by Freescale Semiconductor in 2008 and delisted from NASDAQ.

 History

 In the 90's and early 2000's SigmaTel produced audio codecs which went into the majority of PC sound cards.
 Creative's Sound Blaster used mainly SigmaTel and ADI codecs.
-This expanded to on board audio for computer motherboards and MP3 players.
+This expanded to on-board audio for computer motherboards and MP3 players.

-In 2004, SigmaTel SoCs were found in over 70% of all flash memory based MP3 devices sold in the global market.
+In 2004, SigmaTel SoCs were found in over 70% of all flash memory-based MP3 devices sold in the global market.
 However, SigmaTel lost its last iPod socket in 2006 when it was not found in the next-generation iPod Shuffle.
 PortalPlayer was the largest competitor, but were bought by Nvidia after PortalPlayer's chips lost their socket in the iPod.
 SigmaTel was voted "Best Place to Work in Austin 2005" by the Austin Chronicle.

 In July 2005, SigmaTel acquired the rights to different software technologies sold by Digital Networks North America (a subsidiary of D&M Holdings, and owner of Rio Audio).

 On July 25, 2006, Integrated Device Technology, Inc. (IDT) announced its acquisition of SigmaTel, Inc.'s AC'97 and High Definition Audio (HD-Audio) PC and Notebook audio codec product lines for approximately $72 million in cash, and the acquisition of SigmaTel's intellectual property and employee teams necessary for continuing existing product roadmap, with expected closure by the end of July.

-SigmaTel also won a spot in Samsung televisions.
-Sales of the SGTV5800 TV audio solution, which can be used in analog, digital and hybrid televisions, have been ramping up.
-SigmaTel later introduced SGTV5900, which is anticipated to supplant the SGTV5800.

 In mid-2007 SigmaTel introduced portable QVGA 320×240 portable video decoder, and support for higher resolutions using WMV and MPEG4 followed.

 Some SigmaTel microcontrollers, like STDC982G, are used in printers manufactured by Samsung and sold under the Xerox brand.
 Kodak all-in-one printers also use SigmaTel IC's.

 SigmaTel's equity traded as low as $100 million below book value.
 Its peak share price was $45 and its day one IPO max share price was around $18.
 After the SGTL IPO in 2003, Austin's other biggest IPO was the later spinoff of Freescale Semiconductor by Motorola Corporation.
 Over 150 models of MP3/WMA players used SigmaTel SDK3.1 and the STMP35xx SoC with its MS DRM10 capabilities.